 Need something green for dessert for your St. Paddy’s dinner?
 Today’s post for a McDonald’s Copycat Shamrock Shake Recipe may be just the ticket!
 It’s been my secret little addiction lately.
 I am not a McDonald’s fan, except for their Diet Coke and this shake.
 Although, since I figured out how to make Shamrock Shakes at home, I don’t need to wait for them to show up at McDonald’s each year.
 And I think the version I make at home is so much better too!
 I’m still a fan of McDonald’s Diet Coke though!!

 What is a Shamrock Shake?

 It is a seasonal mint flavored, green colored shake that has been sold at McDonald’s restaurants for over 50 years!
 Customers wait all year for Shamrock Shake season too begin around St. Patrick’ Day!
-The good news is it is super easy to make at home so you don’t have to wait.
+The good news is it is super easy to make at home with this copycat recipe so you don’t have to wait.

 How to Make a Shamrock Shake

 - Add all of the ingredients into your blender and blend.
 You won’t need the food coloring if you use the mint syrup.

 - Pour in additional milk to make the shake thinner and more ice cream to make it thicker.

 - Add some whipped cream on top and some green sprinkles to add a festive touch.